prettymuchbryce/easystarjs/README.md

 * Simple API
 * Asynchronous.
 You can set the number of caculations to perform per frame.
 * Add separate points to avoid, outside of those that are avoided based on tile type.
+* Variable costs based on tile type.
+This allows you to prefer road tiles over swamp tiles when available, for instance.

 ## API